ExTV/ROG-ally-x-SteamOS-tricks/README.md

 ### BIOS Settings (Crucial!)
 Before installing the operating system, you **must** configure specific settings in your ROG Ally's BIOS to ensure compatibility and performance.

 1. While powered off, power on your Ally and immediately hold down the **Volume down button** to enter the BIOS utility.
-(Alternatively, if already in Windows, hit restart, and then hold down Volume Up button).
+(Alternatively, if already in Windows, hit restart, and then hold down Volume Down button).
 2. Once in the BIOS, press 'Y' to switch to **Advanced Mode**.
 3. Navigate to the **Security** tab using the D-pad (right arrow).
 4. D-pad down to **Secure Boot**, and press 'A' to select.